 Our surgeons use knotless suture anchors for secure tendon-to-bone fixation with a smooth, low-profile repair surface.

-Fellowship-trained shoulder surgeons with expertise in complex repairs
+Fellowship-trained shoulder surgeons with expertise in complex repairs.

 Weeks 0–6